Our Curriculum Intent and Implementation

 - Weekly and monthly reviews.

-We currently operate a three year rolling plan in our KS1 Class and a two year rolling plan
+We currently operate a three year rolling plan in our KS1 class and a two year rolling plan for our KS2 classes.

 As a Thrive School we have high expectations for the IMPACT of our Curriculum in 3 strands.